Show-Me Institute: Workforce development and labor policies

 SMI researchers have supported the expansion of apprenticeship programs and a diversification of the state's educational portfolio to better fund blue collar career tracks.
 Institute researchers view government labor unions as inherently problematic.

+Housing

+The institute opposes laws that ban source of income discrimination for tenants, asserting that such laws are "authoritarian" and infringe upon the property rights of landlords.